natpuncher/states/README.md

 ```

 ### State changed notifications
+By default, **StateMachine** will logs every state transition.
 > [GameStateMachine]  -> InitializeGameState<br>
 > [GameStateMachine] InitializeGameState -> MetaGameState<br>
 > [MetaGameStateMachine]  -> HudMetaState<br>

+It can be changed or turned off by overriding `StateChanged` method in the **StateMachine** implementation.
 ```c#
 public class GameStateMachine : StateMachine<IGameState>
 {